patrickv50/25_Networth_tracker/README.md

 - Net worth projection for a certain month.
 - Take a snapshot of a month's finance summary.

+## How it works

+### How the data is stored:

+[Refer to [this example](https://github.com/redis-developer/basic-analytics-dashboard-redis-bitmaps-nodejs#how-the-data-is-stored) for a more detailed example of what you need for this section.]

+### How the data is accessed:

+[Refer to [this example](https://github.com/redis-developer/basic-analytics-dashboard-redis-bitmaps-nodejs#how-the-data-is-accessed) for a more detailed example of what you need for this section.]

+### Performance Benchmarks

+[If you migrated an existing app to use Redis, please put performance benchmarks here to show the performance improvements.]

+## How to run it locally?

+[Make sure you test this with a fresh clone of your repo, these instructions will be used to judge your app.]

 ## More Information about Redis Stack